-Anderson takes no-hit bid into 7th, Braves beat Brewers 5-1
+Anderson hitless for 6, Freeman 250th HR, Braves top Brewers

-MILWAUKEE (AP) — Ian Anderson took a no-hit try into the seventh inning, Freddie Freeman hit a two-run homer and the Atlanta Braves beat the Milwaukee Brewers 5-1 on Saturday night.
+MILWAUKEE (AP) — Ian Anderson flirted with a no-hit bid, and he knew it.

+Anderson took his try into the seventh inning, Freddie Freeman hit his 250th career home run and the Atlanta Braves beat the Milwaukee Brewers 5-1 on Saturday night.

+“I was thinking about it,” Anderson said.
+“Nowadays, there’s scoreboards everywhere.
+It’s hard not to see it.”

 Anderson (3-1) cruised through the first six innings, mixing a 96 mph fastball, an effective changeup and an even slower curveball that kept the Brewers guessing.